-Select each Web filter you want to enable for the firewall and then click Apply.
-The Web filters activate without having to reboot the SBG941 Configuration Manager.
+Checkmark Enable for each Web filter you want to set for the firewall, and then click Apply.
+The Web filters will activate without having to reboot the SBG901 Configuration Manager.

 Note: At least one Web filter or feature must be enabled for the firewall to be active.
 Make sure the firewall is not disabled.